mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 # How to use Mixpanel iOS Session Replay

-# Overview
+# Overview - TEST

 Welcome to the Mixpanel Session Replay iOS SDK(Closed Alpha)!

 Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.

 # Availability

 Currently, iOS Session Replay is in invite-only Alpha access for customers on our Enterprise plan.

 For any questions about Session Replay or iOS Alpha access, please reach out to your Account Manager.
 Note: as our Alpha program is early access, our functionality may have bugs and cause crashes.
 Be sure to test thoroughly before enabling in production.